som12345/FastLanePoc/fastlane/README.md

 After the above step.Run the below command it will succesfully generate apk in slack work space. bundle exec fastlane slack_build

+The ruby script for fast file is added in fastfile in fastlane folder.